 Return to the list

-A convent built since the 19th century...
+A convent established in the 19th century...

 Address : Rue de l'Union Chrétienne